WarmUpTill/SceneSwitcher/CI/release/README.txt

 Note that you will have to use OBS version 25 or newer!

 --- WINDOWS ---
+Recommended: Run the provided installer.
+(You might have to click 'More info' and select 'Run anyway' if it is blocked by Windows)

-Copy the 'obs-plugins' and 'data' folders in the respective OBS Studio installation directory.
+Alternatively manually copy the 'obs-plugins' and 'data' folders in the respective OBS Studio installation directory.
 It is usually located at 'C:\Program Files (x86)\obs-studio\'.
 Rember to install the Visual C++ Redistributable for Visual Studio 2019, if you have not done so already.
 (See plugin overview page)